Luci Baines Johnson: Marriages and children

-On August 6, 1966, Johnson married Air National Guardsman Patrick John "Pat" Nugent in front of 700 guests at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+On August 6, 1966, Johnson married Air National Guardsman Patrick John Nugent (b.
+1943) in front of 700 guests at the National Shrine of the Immaculate Conception in Washington, D.C.
 The wedding was broadcast on television (drawing 55 million viewers) and was featured on the August 19, 1966, cover of Life magazine.

-They had four children: Patrick Lyndon (born 1967), a lawyer and a pilot in San Antonio; Nicole Marie (born 1970); Rebekah Johnson (born 1974); and Claudia Taylor Nugent (born 1976).
 The couple later divorced, and the marriage was annulled by the Catholic Church in August 1979.

-On March 3, 1984, she married Ian J. Turpin (born 1944), a Scottish-born Canadian financier; he is president of LBJ Asset Management Partners at LBJ Ranch.
+On March 3, 1984, she married Ian J. Turpin (b.
+1944), a Scottish-born Canadian financier.
+He is president of LBJ Asset Management Partners at LBJ Ranch.
 Through that marriage, she has a stepson.

 Health issues

 In April 2010, Johnson was diagnosed with Guillain–Barré syndrome (also known as Landry's paralysis), an autoimmune disorder affecting the peripheral nervous system.
 She was flown to the Mayo Clinic in Rochester, Minnesota, to begin treatment.
 Johnson returned to Austin in May 2010.
 Her doctor called her case "less severe than usual," and she experienced a full recovery.